hmchen47/DataScience/AppliedDS-UMich/4-TextMining/03-Classify.md

     clfrNB = SklearnClassifier(MultinomialNB()).train(train_set)
     clfrSVM = SklearnClassifier(SVC(),kernel=‘linear’).train(train_set)
     ```

++ `SklearnClassifier` class
+    + Init Signature: `SklearnClassifier(estimator, dtype=<class 'float'>, sparse=True)`
+    + Docstring: Wrapper for scikit-learn classifiers
+    + Parametres:
+        + `estimator` : scikit-learn classifier object
+        + `dtype`: data type used when building feature array. scikit-learn estimators work exclusively on numeric data.
+The default value should be fine for almost all situations.
+        + `sparse` (bool): Whether to use sparse matrices internally.
+The estimator must support these; not all scikit-learn classifiers do (see their respective documentation and look for "sparse matrix").
+The default value is True, since most NLP problems involve sparse feature sets.
+Setting this to False may take a great amount of memory.

++ `train` method
+    + Signature: `slclf.train(self, labeled_featuresets)`
+    + Dosctring: Train (fit) the scikit-learn estimator
+    + Parameters
+        + `labeled_featuresets`: A list of `(featureset, label)` where each `featureset` is a dict mapping strings to either numbers, booleans or strings.

 + Take Home Concepts
     + Scikit-learn most commonly used ML toolkit in Python